 A letter sent to the sergeant at Poplar police station dated 30th October 1888 threatened to kill two more women and a child, 'and I shall take their hearts this time'.
 The envelope had both a Poplar postmark and an Ealing one.
 Rose Mylett died in Poplar on December 20th.

 In the 1890s Bond was judging at agricultural shows in East Grinstead, West Sussex and probably hunted with the Crawley and Horsham Hunt.
+In 1881 when Percy Mapleton Lefroy shot Mr. Gold on the Brighton Railway, Bond examined the body at Balcombe, 6 miles from Crawley.
 There was a letter sent from Crawley on 21/11/88, and another from Portsmouth, scene of the Eastney case on 16/10/88.